 Night Shift: The Deluxe Special Edition

-A Collectible Limited ONE TIME PRINTING featuring an afterword by Stewart O'Nan, two full-color paintings by Mark Stutzman, TWENTY pieces of interior artwork by Chris Odgers, and TWO BONUS STORIES that have never appeared in any edition anywhere in the world!
+A Collectible Limited ONE TIME PRINTING featuring an afterword by Stewart O'Nan, full-color cover artwork by Mark Stutzman, TWENTY pieces of interior artwork by Chris Odgers, and TWO BONUS STORIES that have never appeared in any edition anywhere in the world!

 Volume Four in The Stephen King Doubleday Years Set!